StackExchange/dnscontrol/documentation/writing-providers.md

 I'll ignore all the small stuff and get to the point.

-A provider's `GetDomainCorrections()` function is the workhorse of the provider.
-It is what gets called by `dnscontrol preview` and `dnscontrol push`.

-How does a provider's `GetDomainCorrections()` function work?
+A typical provider implements 3 methods and DNSControl takes care of the rest:

+* GetZoneRecords() -- Download the list of DNS records and return them as a list of RecordConfig structs.
+* GetZoneRecordsCorrections() -- Generate a list of corrections.
+* GetNameservers() -- Query the API and return the list of parent nameservers.

+These three functions are all that's needed for `dnscontrol preview` and `dnscontrol push`.

+The goal of `GetZoneRecords()` is to download all the DNS records, convert them to `models.RecordConfig` format, and return them as one big list (`models.Records`).

-The goal of `GetDomainCorrections()` is to return a list of corrections.
-Each correction is a text string describing the change ("Delete CNAME record foo") and a function that, if called, will make the change (i.e. call the API and delete record foo).
-Preview mode simply prints the text strings.  `dnscontrol push` prints the strings and calls the functions.
+The goal of `GetZoneRecordsCorrections()` is to return a list of corrections.
+Each correction is a text string describing the change ("Delete CNAME record foo") and a function that, if called, will make the change (i.e. call the API and delete record foo).  `dnscontrol preview` simply prints the text strings.  `dnscontrol push` prints the strings and calls the functions.
 Because of how Go's functions work, the function will have everything it needs to make the change.
 Pretty cool, eh?

-So how does `GetDomainCorrections()` work?

-First, some terminology: The DNS records specified in the `dnsconfig.js` file are called the "desired" records.
-The DNS records stored at the DNS service provider are called the "existing" records.

-Every provider does the same basic process.
-The function `GetDomainCorrections()` is called with a list of the desired DNS records (`dc.Records`).
-It then contacts the provider's API and gathers the existing records.
-It converts the existing records into a list of `*models.RecordConfig`.

-Now that it has the desired and existing records in the appropriate format, `differ.IncrementalDiff(existingRecords)` is called and does all the hard work of understanding the DNS records and figuring out what changes need to be made.
-It generates lists of adds, deletes, and changes.

-`GetDomainCorrections()` then generates the list of `models.Corrections()` and returns.
-DNSControl takes care of the rest.
+Calculating the difference between existing and desired is difficult.
+Luckily the work is done for you.  `GetZoneRecordsCorrections()` calls a a function in the `pkg/diff2` module that generates a list of changes (usually an ADD, CHANGE, or DELETE) that can easily be turned into the API calls mentioned previously.

 So, what does all this mean?